A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

 \subsection{Quantum Neural Networks}

-Before delving deep into the most recent achievements in the field of QNNs, we briefly mention a few seminal works that, although were published several years ago, played a relevant role for the advancement of the discipline at hand.
-One of the first proposals concerning a hybrid algorithm for QNNs, can be dated back to 2000 with the work of Narayanan and Menneer~\cite{narayanan2000quantum}.
-Using simulations, the authors compared the performance of a classical artificial network in which from one experiment to the next, different components were substituted with their quantum analogous.
+Before delving deep into the most recent achievements in the field of QNNs, we briefly mention a few seminal works that, although published several years ago, played a relevant role \h{in advancing} the discipline at hand.
+One of the first proposals concerning a hybrid algorithm for QNNs, \h{dates} back to 2000 with the work of Narayanan and Menneer~\cite{narayanan2000quantum}.
+Using simulations, the authors compared the performance of a classical artificial network in which, from one experiment to the \h{following,} different components were substituted with their quantum analogous.
 Interestingly, the authors found that a fully quantum network did not report any tangible advantage compared to a \quotes{partially} quantum one.
 Ventura and Martinez~\cite{ventura2000quantum} proposed a quantum version of associative memories to harness the exponential increase in storage capacity, originated from superposition effects that quantum mechanics allows, concerning classical algorithms.
-To their aim, the authors exploited a generalization of the Grover's algorithm~\cite{grover1996fast,grover1997quantum} able to fulfill the search and completion tasks.
+To their aim, the authors exploited a generalization of Grover's algorithm~\cite{grover1997quantum} able to fulfill the search and completion tasks.

-QVA is the most commonly adopted choice to design quantum neural networks.
+\h{\textit{Parametrized Quantum Circuits} (PQCs), which include variational quantum algorithms, are} the most commonly adopted choice to design quantum neural networks.
 In such a context, the qubits' states are manipulated by unitaries characterized by a set of parameters that are classically learned at training time.
 Finally, the value of a given observable is accessed through a measurement that outputs a discrete quantity.
-Although in what follows we focus on those algorithms, it is worth mentioning that another class of quantum algorithms exploits continuous variables, namely Continous-Variable (CV)~\citep{killoran2019continuous} models.
+Even if we focus on those algorithms in what follows, it is worth mentioning that another class of quantum algorithms exploits continuous variables, namely Continous-Variable (CV)~\citep{killoran2019continuous,bondesan2021hintons} models.
 These models do not use qubits to store quantum information.
-Instead, they exploit continuous degrees of freedom such as the amplitude of the electromagnetic field, thus making them suited for photonic hardware.
+Instead, they exploit continuous degrees of freedom such as the amplitude of the electromagnetic field, thus making them suited for photonic hardware. \h{In what follows, we review the state-of-the-art QNN models.
+To ease the comparison among the analyzed approaches, we report in~\autoref{tab:q_nn_summary} a summary of the most relevant properties of the models. }